joaquim-de-melo-neto/junit/README.md

 Parameterized tests make it possible to run a test multiple times with different arguments.
 They are declared just like regular @Test methods but use the @ParameterizedTest annotation instead.
 In addition, you must declare at least one source that will provide the arguments for each invocation and then consume the arguments in the test method.

-In order to use parameterized tests you need to add a dependency on the junit-jupiter-params artifact.
+In order to use parameterized tests you need to add a dependency on the **junit-jupiter-params** artifact.
 Please refer to Dependency Metadata for details.

+Parameterized test methods typically consume arguments directly from the configured source (see Sources of Arguments) following a one-to-one correlation between argument source index and method parameter index (see examples in @CsvSource).
+However, a parameterized test method may also choose to aggregate arguments from the source into a single object passed to the method (see Argument Aggregation).
+Additional arguments may also be provided by a ParameterResolver (e.g., to obtain an instance of TestInfo, TestReporter, etc.).
+Specifically, a parameterized test method must declare formal parameters according to the following rules.

+- Zero or more indexed arguments must be declared first.
+- Zero or more aggregators must be declared next.
+- Zero or more arguments supplied by a ParameterResolver must be declared last.

+In this context, an indexed argument is an argument for a given index in the Arguments provided by an ArgumentsProvider that is passed as an argument to the parameterized method at the same index in the method’s formal parameter list.
+An aggregator is any parameter of type ArgumentsAccessor or any parameter annotated with @AggregateWith.

 To apply the same timeout to all test methods within a test class and all of its @Nested classes, you can declare the @Timeout annotation at the class level.
 It will then be applied to all test, test factory,